Simplicity–the art of maximizing the amount

 - Team backlog – Consists of user and enabler stories; most stories are identified during PI planning and backlog refinement meetings.

 Ten Critical ART Success Factors

 SAFe has proven to scale in all situations, from complex software and systems development to bond trading and medical devices to memory chips and fighter aircraft.
 But, with such a robust framework, the question becomes: how closely does an organization need to follow various SAFe practices to get the desired result?

-When diagnosing SAFe implementation problems, it sometimes becomes apparent that enterprises have skipped some of the critical practices.
-It’s easy to see how that can happen.
-After all, it’s a big framework, and an enterprise may no know what’s most important.
+Also, when diagnosing SAFe implementation problems, it sometimes becomes apparent that enterprises may have skipped or stopped performing some of these critical practices.

-To that end, the following Ten Critical ART Success Factors (Figure 2) are a subset of Essential SAFe that describes the minimal SAFe elements necessary for success.
+To support these challenges, the following Ten Critical ART Success Factors (Figure 2) are a subset of Essential SAFe that describes the minimal SAFe elements necessary for success.

 #1 – Lean-Agile Principles

 SAFe practices are grounded in fundamental Lean-Agile Principles.
 As organizations adopt SAFe, their continuous improvement activities find even better ways of working.
 These principles guide those improvement efforts and ensure the adjustments are moving on a continuous path to the ‘shortest sustainable lead time, with the best quality and value to people and society.’